Deep learning accelerated solutions of incompressible Navier-Stokes equations on non-uniform Cartesian grids: Introduction

-In this work, we adapt the Mesh-Conv~(MConv) operator~\cite{hu2022meshconv} to HyDEA and extend its applicability to incompressible flow simulations non-uniform Cartesian grids.
-Specifically, MConv aims to replace a subset of standard convolution operators within the U-Net based branch network of the deep operator network~(DeepONet) in HyDEA.
-However, the original MConv operator~\cite{hu2022meshconv} is strictly restricted to feature maps with constant spatial dimensions, rendering it incompatible with the hierarchical downsampling and upsampling processes intrinsic to U-Net architectures.
-To bridge this fundamental gap, we propose a multi-level distance vector map construction strategy, which supplies the requisite grid spacing information for the MConv operators across various hierarchical levels of the U-Net.
+In this work, we extend the HyDEA framework to incompressible flow simulations on non-uniform Cartesian grids.
+Inspired by the Mesh-Conv operator~\cite{hu2022meshconv}, we develop a multi-level distance vector map construction strategy to evaluate discrete local grid-spacing information corresponding to each hierarchical level of the U-Net branch.
+By explicitly fusing these grid-spacing representations with the feature maps prior to convolution operations at each stage, we successfully generalize the core philosophy of Mesh-Conv operator into a robust, multi-level network architecture.

-MConv-based HyDEA preserves the following key advantages: \begin{itemize} \item Reduces the number of iterations required for PPE solution across a wide range of flow scenarios on non-uniform Cartesian grids, compared with standalone CG-type methods. \item Achieves superior iterative convergence for solving PPE on non-uniform Cartesian grids with substantial variations in grid spacing, outperforming the standard convolution-based HyDEA. \item Generalizes seamlessly across diverse inner obstacle geometries in flow simulations without requiring network retraining. \end{itemize}
+Equipped with this multi-level grid-spacing awareness, the extended HyDEA framework preserves the following key advantages: \begin{itemize} \item Reduces the number of iterations required for PPE solution across a wide range of flow scenarios on non-uniform Cartesian grids, compared with standalone CG-type methods. \item Achieves superior iterative convergence for solving PPE on non-uniform Cartesian grids with substantial variations in grid spacing, outperforming the standard convolution-based HyDEA. \item Generalizes seamlessly across diverse inner obstacle geometries in flow simulations without requiring network retraining. \end{itemize}

 The rest of this work is organized as follows.
-Section~\ref{method} elucidates the numerical methodology, beginning with an introduction to the decouple immersed boundary projection method~\cite{li2016DIBPM}, followed by a comprehensive formulation of HyDEA.
-This section further describes the construction of the training dataset, the adaptation of MConv operator, the neural network architecture, and the overall training procedure.
-Section~\ref{result} systematically evaluates the performance of MConv-based HyDEA through multiple benchmark cases.
+Section~\ref{method} elucidates the numerical methodology, beginning with an introduction to the decoupled immersed boundary projection method~\cite{li2016DIBPM}, followed by a comprehensive formulation of HyDEA.
+This section further describes the construction of the training dataset, the Mesh-Conv operator, the multi-level distance vector map construction strategy, the neural network architecture, and the overall training procedure.
+Section~\ref{result} systematically evaluates the performance of the extended HyDEA through multiple benchmark cases.
 Finally, Section~\ref{conclusion} summarizes the principal findings and outlines directions for future work.